Oscars: Triple threat as female comics step up for hosting duties

 Now it's been resurrected but the fan vote won't come with its own Oscar; it will be a separate standalone prize.

-People based in the US will be able to vote from now until 3 March via Twitter (or through the official website) for an #OscarsFanFavorite, as well as for an #OscarsCheerMoment - another new award for "the most cheer-worthy movie ever".
+People based in the US will be able to vote from now until 3 March via the official website for an #OscarsFanFavorite, as well as for an #OscarsCheerMoment - another new award for "the most cheer-worthy movie ever".
+Those outside the US will be able to tweet their choices.

 Jimmy Kimmel was the last ceremony host back in 2018.